 Reader Application [will require students to be logged into bmail.berkeley.edu with CalNet authentication]

-We will begin reviewing applications in JULY until all FALL 2017 positions are filled.
+We will begin reviewing applications in JULY-AUGUST until all FALL 2017 positions are filled.
 Applicants must be logged into bmail.berkeley.edu in order to access the application.
 We hope to fill Fall 2017 positions by mid-August 2017.
 Please read the information about Reader Appointments below before applying.

 - Stat 2 (Introduction to Statistics)

 Stat/Info/Compsci C8 (Foundations of Data Science)SEE EECS for C8 GROUP TUTOR POSITIONS

 - Stat 20 (Introduction to Probability and Statistics)